Curbside Hotline: 503-823-7202

 Portland has received national and international acclaim for supporting a high-quality built environment through planning and urban design.
 In part, this is due to its long-standing tradition of design review, which occurs within the design overlay zone (or d-overlay).

 By 2035, the City is expected to grow by 123,000 households.
 Most of this growth will occur within the Central City and Portland’s neighborhood centers and corridors.
 The d-overlay aims to support the city’s evolution within these urbanizing areas.

 Together, the Bureau of Planning and Sustainability (BPS) and Bureau of Development Services (BDS) are working on a Design Overlay Zone Amendments (DOZA) package of proposals to update and improve both the process and the tools used in design review.
-The DOZA Process Discussion Draft will be ready for public review in April 2018; the DOZA Tools Discussion Draft is scheduled to be released in the fall of 2018.

 For information on ongoing process improvements, visit BDS’ DOZA project page.